josejuansanchez/NanoPlayBoard-Python-Library/README.md

 You can take a look at the examples folder to see how it works.

+## Example

+Very basic example about how to control the NanoPlayBoard RGB led using the Python library.

+![rgb][example-rgb]

 ## Credits

 `NanoPyMataCore` class is based on: